scolladon/sfdx-git-delta/README.md

                 ➕
         You use the Source (DX) format in the repo.
                 ➕
-        You have a CI/CD pipeline (Jenkins, Bitbucket Pipelines, GitLab CI, GitHub Actions, Azure Devops...) that handles the deployment of the sources to the Salesforce org(s).
+        You have a CI/CD pipeline (Jenkins, Bitbucket Pipelines, GitLab CI, GitHub Actions, Azure DevOps...) that handles the deployment of the sources to the Salesforce org(s).

 **DISCLAIMER:**